mattheworiordan/ably-cli/docs/Server-Setup.md

-# Ably CLI Terminal Server Setup
+# Ably CLI Terminal Server Setup with Automatic HTTPS

-This document describes how to set up the Ably CLI Terminal Server as a systemd service on a fresh Ubuntu server (tested on 22.04 LTS and 24.04 LTS).
+This document describes how to set up the Ably CLI Terminal Server as a systemd service on a fresh Ubuntu server (tested on 22.04 LTS and 24.04 LTS), including **Caddy** as a reverse proxy for automatic HTTPS using Let's Encrypt.

 ## Prerequisites

 - A server running Ubuntu 22.04 LTS (Jammy Jellyfish) or 24.04 LTS (Noble Numbat).
 - `sudo` privileges on the server.
+- A registered **domain name** (e.g., `your-domain.example.com`) with **DNS A and/or AAAA records** pointing to the public IP address of your server.
 - Internet connectivity to download dependencies and clone the repository.
-- Docker installed and running (the script will install it if not present).
+- **Ports 80 and 443** open on your server's firewall (e.g., AWS Security Group) to allow incoming HTTP and HTTPS traffic for Let's Encrypt certificate validation and Caddy operation.

 ## Quick Setup

 This single command downloads the setup script from the GitHub repository and executes it.
-It handles installing dependencies (Node.js, pnpm, Docker), cloning the repository, building the project, creating a service user, and setting up the systemd service.
+It handles installing dependencies (Node.js, pnpm, Docker, Caddy), cloning the repository, building the project, creating a service user, and setting up the systemd services for both the terminal server and Caddy.

 **Security Warning:** Always review scripts from the internet before running them with `sudo`.